p-ja/acme-fitness-store/lab-guide/Lab-1-Deploy-and-build-Application.md

      ![](Images/mjv2-6.png)

+   > **Note:** Please be aware that the above commands can run for up to two minutes.

 ### Task 6: Configure Spring Cloud Gateway

 In this task, you will create a spring cloud gateway instance for acme-fitness and connect all the backend services to this gateway instance.
 This way the gateway instance acts as the proxy for any requests that are targeted towards the acme-fitness application.

+> **Note:** Please be aware that the below commands can run for up to two minutes.
+Hold off until the commands has completed..

 1. To assign a public endpoint and update the Spring Cloud Gateway configuration with API information, run the following command: